paras285/spring-config/README.md

 Now, when any value needs to be bind, it will be responsibility of Spring Config Server to decrypt the value and bind it to field.
 Alternatively, /decrypt can be used to decrypt and see the value.

+#CONTAINERIZATION OF THESE SERVICES
+Creation of a docker image image from Docker File.

+docker build -t <ImageName:Version> .
+This will create a docker file from the given location with specified tag

+Example:
+docker build -t configurations:latest .
+docker build -t config-server:latest .

+Creating a container from the docker image

+docker run --name <Container_Name> -p <HostAddress:ContainerHost> --network <CustomNetwork> <ImageName>

+Example:
+docker run --name configuration -p 8080:8080 --network default_network configurations:latest

+NOTE: Make sure the both servers are on same network so that they can communicate with each other using container name.